programmermelayu/n2w-converter/README.md

      *Firstly "Illions" is new word I introduce here, you're not gonna find elsewhere and secondly, I purposely make it exceed trillions because, let’s be honest, ₿ value might keep going up forever, right! 🚀💰*

-4. **Combine Words:** Next, we piece everything together into one beautiful, wordy masterpiece.
+4. **Combine Words:** Next, I piece everything together into one beautiful, wordy masterpiece.
 Just like making a sandwich from the ingredients you have.

 5. **Handle Special Cases:** Every good recipe has its quirks, like “teens” (10-19) which are their own special club. 🎉

-6. **Code It Up:** Finally, we code all this into a neat algorithm that takes a number and turns it into words!
+6. **Code It Up:** Finally, I code all this into a neat algorithm that takes a number and turns it into words!

+7. **Extra Sauce**: I have optional parameter called `AllowRounding`.
+Set it to `false` if you don't want to allow more than 2 decimal points or `true` to round it up into just 2 decimal points.

 ### The Summary in a Nutshell